johnpuddephatt/stgeorges/_learning/digital-inclusion.md

 subject_area: FREE LAPTOP
 description: ''
 outcomes:
-- I.T & Employability Skills
+- Customer Service & Employability Skills
 requirements:
 - Must be 19+ and claiming a benefit
 time_and_location: